Family of Medium Tactical Vehicles: Development and production history

-Technical description and variants
+Description

-The 2.5-ton (4×4) FMTV is designated as the Light Medium Tactical Vehicle (LMTV), while the 5-ton (6×6) is designated the Medium Tactical Vehicle (MTV).
+The 2.5-ton (4×4) FMTV is designated as the Light Medium Tactical Vehicle (LMTV).
+The 5-ton (6×6) is designated the Medium Tactical Vehicle (MTV).

-The FMTV is based on the Austrian Steyr 12 M 18 (4×4) truck, but substantially modified to meet United States Army requirements that included a minimum 50% US content.
-The original 15 FMTV prototypes were assembled in Austria and while based on the 12 M 18 chassis-cab, were fitted with a number of US-supplied/specification components including a Caterpillar diesel engine, Allison automatic transmission and Meritor drive axles.
+The FMTV is based on the Austrian Steyr 12 M 18 (4×4) truck, but has been localized to meet a minimum of 50% US content.
+The original 15 FMTV prototypes were assembled in Austria.
+Based on the 12 M 18 chassis-cab, they were fitted with a number of US-supplied/specification components, including a Caterpillar diesel engine, Allison automatic transmission and Meritor drive axles.

-In a move away from previous United States Army designs, a cab over engine (COE) design was selected for the FMTV as while the US Army did not specify this configuration, given the Cold War situation prevailing at the time it had indicated that overall length for shipboard transport was a consideration.
+In a move away from previous United States Army designs, a cab over engine (COE) design was selected for the FMTV, as while the US Army did not specify this configuration, given the Cold War situation prevailing at the time it had indicated that overall length for shipboard transport was a consideration.

 On a model-for-model basis the FMTV is around 3 ft. shorter than its bonneted predecessors, while retaining a C-130 Hercules transport capability.
-Subject to load dimensions, all original FMTV variants are C-130 transportable at GVWR and all models capable of being transported underslung by helicopter are fitted with a sliding outrigger system.
-Low Altitude Parachute Extraction System (LAPES), later revised to Low Velocity Air Drop (LVAD) variants of A0 production LMTV (M1081 cargo) and MTV (M1093 cargo and M1094 dump) variants were produced.
+Subject to load dimensions, all original FMTV variants are C-130 transportable at GVWR, and all models capable of being transported underslung by helicopter are fitted with a sliding outrigger system.
+Low Altitude Parachute Extraction System (LAPES), later revised to Low-Velocity Air Drop (LVAD) variants of A0 production LMTV (M1081 cargo) and MTV (M1093 cargo and M1094 dump) variants were produced.

 The chassis and cab of the FMTV feature extensive corrosion protection.
 It was the first truck to pass the United States Army's 22-year accelerated corrosion test.

-The design of FMTV has never remained static and to further increase reliability, user friendliness and operational flexibility, detailed refinements/upgrades have continued throughout FMTVs production run.
+The design of the FMTV has never remained static and to further increase reliability, user-friendliness, and operational flexibility, detailed refinements/upgrades have continued throughout FMTVs production run.

-FMTV is built around a conventional bolted / huck-bolted, cold-formed C-section chassis with bolted-in tubular cross-members.
+The FMTV is built around a conventional bolted / Huck-bolted, cold-formed C-section chassis, with bolted-in tubular cross-members.
 The high-grade 758 MPa steel used is sourced from Sweden.
 LMTV variants can be fitted with a DP-10J winch with an 11,000 lb. line pull.
 MTV variants use a DP-515 winch with a 15,500 lbs. line pull.